thejoshwolfe/stop-thief/README.md

 As far as I can tell, the trademarks and copyrights for the original game have expired.

 This web app is under the MIT License.

+Thanks to [Board Game Museum on YouTube](https://www.youtube.com/watch?v=WSwJkaSFeYc) for providing a recording of playing the game, which I used as a reference to recreate all the sounds in this app using JavaScript and math.